faduzin/statistics-review/README.md

 #### Parameters vs. Estimators
 - **True Value (Parameter)**: The actual value that describes a characteristic of the population.
 - **Estimated Value (Estimator)**: The value calculated from the sample, which serves as an approximation of the parameter.
+- Precision and accuracy play crucial roles in estimation:
+  - **Precision** is the exactness or detail with which an estimate can be expressed.
+  - **Accuracy** indicates how close an estimate is to the true value.
+  - Precision can mask inaccuracy by giving a false sense of certainty; thus, even precise estimates should be checked against common sense.

 #### Trust in Statistical Inference
 - **Confidence (Trust) is never 100%**, as there is always uncertainty in sampling.
 - Confidence levels express the probability that the chosen sample accurately represents the population.
+- Honest motivation is critical because valid data can still be used to support misleading or disputable conclusions if motivation is biased.

+### 3. Measures of Central Tendency and Dispersion

+#### Central Tendency
+- **Mean** and **median** are both measures of central tendency.
+  - **Mean** is the arithmetic average (the sum of values divided by the number of values).
+  - **Median** is the midpoint of the distribution (the value separating the upper half from the lower half of the data).
+- The discrepancy between mean and median indicates how the data distribution is skewed.

+#### Dispersion
+- **Variance** measures how spread out the data points are around the mean.
+It is calculated as the sum of squared differences between each term and the mean, divided by the number of terms.
+- **Standard deviation** is the square root of variance, reflecting average distance of data points from the mean.